عنوان مقاله [English]

 نویسنده [English]چکیده [English]

 Studying history through images is a new approach to historiography, because most of the chronicles were expressed in the form of writing, and only part of information about the past may be visually presented.
-Images can serve as a basis for reviewing the scenes and essence of events, and, of course, the historical study where there is access to the visual documents is much more accurate than the narrative and written study.
+Images can serve as a basis for reviewing the scenes and essence of events, and, of course, a historical study where there is access to the visual documents is much more accurate than a narrative and written study.
 The visual arts were welcomed in the mid-Qajar era, and the arrival of the camera in Iran accelerated the process of visual documentation.
 Painting, also influenced by the West, gradually took a step further in the form of portraiture and image documentation alongside the camera.
-In the meanwhile, the social structure of the country evolved, influenced by the relationship with the West and modern thinking, and became the enlightenment of the people in some ways.
-Following the dissatisfaction with the ruling power, the nation arose alongside the Ulama', and the influence of the Europeans and their influential relationship with a particular group of the society led to the growth of the upper class, and the women's community undergone transformations to allow for modern communications.
-The present article aims at investigating the effects of these movements on the content of murals in the second half of the Qajar dynasty and to introduce these images as a historical-visual document to study the history of the era.
-This article investigates the subject by asking two questions: 1) what are some of the manifestations of the effect of the society development and its modern visage on these murals?
+In the meantime, the social structure of the country evolved, influenced by the relationship with the West and modern thinking, and led to the enlightenment of the people in some ways.
+Following the dissatisfaction with the ruling power, the nation arose alongside the Ulama, meanwhile the influence of the Europeans and their influential relationship with a particular group of the society led to the growth of the upper class, and the women's community undergone transformations to allow for modern communications.
+The present article aims at investigating the effects of these movements on the content of murals in the second half of the Qajar dynasty and introducing these images as a historical-visual document to study the history of the era.
+This article investigates the subject by asking two questions: 1) what are some of the manifestations of the effect of society’s development and its modern visage on these murals?
 2) To what extent can these murals be named as documents to study the history of this era?
-This research collects information through historical-interpretive method as field and desk studies, and compiles contents by collecting documents and writing and photographing and surveying the murals of this era.
+This research collects information through historical-interpretive method as field and desk studies, and compiles contents by collecting documents, writing, photographing and surveying the murals of this era.
 In this research, 73 tile paintings and 38 murals were investigated, which were selected on a case-by-case basis and based on a selective method regarding the research topic.
 This article presents 17 examples of these images.